 Time to find out!

-One good thing about these custom Samurai swords is no matter what option you choose, they come in just shy of 2lbs in weight, meaning you can achieve considerable cutting speed with them.
+One good thing about these custom Samurai swords is no matter what option you choose, they come in just slightly over 2lbs in weight (averaging 2.3lbs for the bo-hi model and 2.5lbs for the solid bodied/no-hi blades), meaning you can achieve considerable cutting speed with them.
 The downside, and what made me worry when preparing for the cutting session, was they had little in the way of hira-niku - i.e. blade meatiness.
 So they had to be properly made and well tempered to survive the sword tests we had in mind…

 We tested my custom Samurai swords on a rooftop in Hong Kong along with three people, Lancelot Chan, his sword student Anthony Choi and yours truly, so we were able to get a wide range of skill levels - Lancelot, an advanced cutter and full time swordsman, Anthony - intermediate - and me, the average unskilled, self-taught backyard cutter.